rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

-In order to protect your program from this sort of vulnerability, if you try to read an element at an index that doesn't exist, Rust will stop execution and refuse to continue with an invalid value.
+In order to protect your program from this sort of vulnerability, if you try to read an element at an index that doesn't exist, Rust will stop execution and refuse to continue.
 Let's try it and see:

 ```text
 $ cargo run